 Evening & Night Loadings

-Unlike weekend penalties, evening and night work attracts a flat dollar loading per hour, not a percentage multiplier.
-This is a common area where venues make mistakes.
+Unlike weekend penalties, evening and night work attracts a flat dollar loading per hour — not a percentage multiplier.
+This distinction is where most hospitality venues make underpayment errors, especially for higher-classified workers where the percentage approach produces a lower result than the correct flat loading.

 |---|---|---|---|